fraenki/f-upgrade/README.md

 Unattended upgrades come with some risks.
 A number of things may go wrong, especially when upgrading to the next major release:

-* MergeChanges will be disabled in freebsd-update,
-* Changes to /etc/passwd or /etc/group are not automatically
+* Changes to /etc/passwd and /etc/group are not automatically applied (because `MergeChanges` is disabled)
-* Changes to system configuration files
+* Changes to system configuration files are not automatically applied (because `MergeChanges` is disabled)
-* Changes to drivers / hardware support
+* Changes to drivers / hardware support may cause issues
 * Packages that were renamed or removed
 * Failure in pkg's conflict/dependency resolver